fml-fam/fml/README.md

 # fml

-fml is the Fused Matrix Library, a header-only C library for CPU, GPU, and multi-node matrix computing.
+fml is the Fused Matrix Library, a header-only C++ library for CPU, GPU, and multi-node matrix computing.